 Graduate Research Assistant

 Kacie Kushniruk is a Master of Public Health student at the University of Saskatchewan.
 She completed a B.Sc.
 Honours in Physiology and Pharmacology in 2016 and a B. Comm in Marketing & Communications in 2018.
 Kacie is an active volunteer with the Saskatchewan Health Authority and has worked as an Emergency Room Ambassador, Vaccination Clinic Facilitator, and Paediatric Companion at Jim Pattison Children’s Hospital.
 As a Licentiate with the Canadian Dance Teacher’s Association, most of her experiences have been working with athletes and educators for incorporating physical activity in her community.
-Her research interests include mental health policy, harm reduction advocacy, and re-imagining health marketing & messaging for enhanced public health literacy.
+Her research interests include mental health policy, harm reduction advocacy, and re-imagining health communications messaging with enhanced public health literacy.
 In her spare time, Kacie enjoys BarreRoom workouts, playing cards, and hanging out with family and friends.

 Undergraduate Research Assistant

 Roha Shahzad is a fourth year University of Saskatchewan undergraduate student majoring in Psychology, minoring in Sociology and working toward a Certificate in Ethics, Justice and Law.
 Roha is passionate about working in the Mental Health field and is curious and excited to grow and learn more about substance use.
 She also likes to spend her free time socially, enjoying the company of peers, friends and family.
 She is thrilled to join the P5 research team and contribute to the community.

 Mark Hammer is a fourth year University of Saskatchewan undergraduate student majoring in Sociology and working toward his certificate in Criminology and Addictions.
 Mark has lived experience with recovery and a passion for peer support.
 Mark loves to spend time with his partner of 30 years and his two dogs, Pan and Murphy.